itchio/itch-docs/integrating/manifest/validating-your-manifest.md

 It's a good way to make sure your software will be opened correctly by the itch.io app before you even push a build to itch.io.

 > The validate command returns a non-zero exit code if it detects serious problems.
-> It's a good idea to integrate it into your Continuous Deployment pipeline \(Travis CI, Gitlab CI etc.\)!
+> It's a good idea to integrate it into your Continuous Deployment pipeline \(GitHub Actions, etc.\)!

 ## Validating build folders